GB EuroBasket qualifier live on BBC

 GB narrowly missed out on qualification for the Tokyo 2020 Games.

+If Chema Buceta's side can achieve a top-six finish at the 2023 EuroBasket finals they will get the chance to play in the qualifying tournament for the 2024 Paris Olympics.

-Team GB women's basketball squad:
+Great Britain women's basketball squad:

-Shanice Beckford-Norton, Renee Busch, Chantel Charles, Temi Fagbenle, Georgia Gayle, Cheridene Green, Chantelle Handy, Shequila Joseph, Karlie Samuelson, Eilidh Simpson, Azania Stewart, Hannah Robb, Rachael Vanderwal and Holly Winterburn.
+Shanice Beckford-Norton, Renee Busch, Chantel Charles, Temi Fagbenle, Georgia Gayle, Cheridene Green, Chantelle Handy, Shequila Joseph, Karlie Samuelson, Eilidh Simpson, Azania Stewart, Hannah Robb, Rachael Vanderwal and Holly Winterburn

 BBC coverage